tractr/boilerplate-hapijs/README.md

 This boilerplate includes the following modules

-- user sessions
+- user sessions (sessions are stored in Redis)
 - users accesses management

 ## Models interpretation

-This boilerplate interpretes [Hapify](https://www.hapify.io/) data-models fields properties as described bellow:
+This boilerplate interprets [Hapify](https://www.hapify.io/) data-models fields properties as described bellow:

 - **Primary**: Represent the MongoDB Id.
 - **Unique**: Creates an unique index for MongoDB and throw a 409 in case of conflict.